 A new paper in the prestigious scientific journal Conservation Biology by Chinese-doctoral student Li Binbin and SavingSpecies President Dr. Stuart Pimm demonstrates that in protecting forest habitat for the panda, many other species are also getting protections, too!

 “I love pandas, but I also love—and love to photograph—other species, too.
-Many have worried that in protecting the giant panda, we might be neglecting other species, but this isn’t the case,” Li said.
+Many have worried that in protecting the giant panda, we might be neglecting other species.
+This isn’t the case,” Li said.

 The study used cutting-edge methods to predict where species survive, using remote sensing to map out where forest remains in these areas and the known elevational ranges of the species.
 This provided very specific predictions of the most important habitat to protect species.

 Li and Pimm’s paper found that the giant panda’s geographical range overlapped with 70% of forest bird species, 70% of forest mammals, and 31% of forest amphibian species found only in mainland China.
-However, the research also identified “gap species” — those that live in areas other than those set aside to protect pandas.
-Sometimes these areas were not protected at all; sometimes they were protected but not given the highest level of protection in the Chinese system.
+However, the research also identified “gap species.”
+These are species that live in areas other than those set aside to protect pandas.
+Sometimes these areas were not protected at all.
+Sometimes they were protected, but not given the highest level of protection in the Chinese system.
 The study made specific recommendations for improvements.